 1. An on-line portfolio; learners will complete two online tests to demonstrate understanding of professionalism and employment opportunities (2 x 30 min).
 Learner will also develop a CV and cover letter and receive formative feedback to develop further for the final submission.
 Learners will reflect on the feedback received and how they will apply this to develop them further.
 The results from the on-line tests, the final CV, cover letter and reflection will be submitted as the on-line portfolio.

-3. One five minute oral presentation of a case study which requires learners to solve a problem using the psychological theories taught in the module.
-In addition learners will be expected to consider sociological aspects of health.
-It will be a group presentation but carry an individual mark.
-Learners will work in groups of four to deliver a presentation of 20 minutes in total (5 minutes per individual).
-A mark will be allocated for group cohesion.
-Each group must submit a short signed account on the day of the presentation detailing how each individual group member contributed to the final presentation.
+3. An oral presentation of a case study which requires learners to apply the psychological theories taught in the module.
+Learners will normally work in small groups to deliver a presentation.
 The oral presentation will provide learners with formative feedback to inform the case study report.

 a.
-The reassessment task will be an individual presentation of 5 minutes.
+The reassessment task will be an individual presentation.
 Learners will be expected to re-work their contribution to the original presentation.

-4. Case study report of how psychological theories can be applied to the management of a given case study (1500 words)
+4. Case study report of how psychological theories can be applied to the management of a given case study.

 Learners must obtain at least 40% to pass this module.
 In addition learners must normally obtain at least 35% in each component of assessment within this module.
 A mark of between 35% and 39% may be compensated by other components.
 If the module is passed on reassessment, then the maximum mark awarded will be 40%.

 The assessment criteria will include the following :